rashwinr/rashwinr/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 I'm a post-doctoral researcher passionate about leveraging data science and deep learning to advance healthcare systems.
-Currently, I'm exploring the applications of AI in digital health and imaging at the Medical Image Group, Computational Data Sciences, Indian Institute of Science (IISc), Bangalore.
-I hold a Ph.D. in Mechanical Engineering from New York University (NYU).
+Currently, I'm exploring the applications of AI in digital health and imaging at the Medical Image Group, [Computational Data Sciences](https://cds.iisc.ac.in/), Indian Institute of Science (IISc), Bangalore.
+I hold a Ph.D. in [Mechanical Engineering](http://mechatronics.engineering.nyu.edu/) from [New York University](https://engineering.nyu.edu/) (NYU).

-## Publications & Patents
-* **Author of 2+ journal publications, 8 conference papers, and contributor to 3 patent applications.**

 ## Projects